Drew Busby: Career

+Personal life and death

-Busby was the landlord of the Waverley Bar in Dumbarton.
-He published an autobiography in July 2013, "The Drew Busby Story".
-In May 2014 he was inducted into the Airdrieonians Hall Of Fame at the annual Player Of The Year Award Dinner.
+After retiring from football in 1984, Busby was the landlord of the Waverley Bar in Dumbarton.
+He published his autobiography in July 2013, titled The Drew Busby Story.
+In May 2014, Busby was inducted into the Airdrieonians Hall of Fame; two years later, he was a nominee for the club's greatest XI.
+He was also inducted into the Heart of Midlothian Hall of Fame in 2018.

-Busby died on 1 July 2022, at the age of 74.
+Busby died at his home in Alexandria on 1 July 2022, at the age of 74 from Hodgkin lymphoma.